typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-management.md

 If you're looking for the Typesense Server API docs, see [here](/api).

+## Workflow

+Here's a typical sequence of API Calls you'd perform when using this API:

+1. [Create a new cluster](#create-new-cluster) (which is an asynchronous process that will take 4 - 5 minutes).
+2. Poll the [single cluster info endpoint](#get-single-cluster) to get the status of the cluster.
+3. Once the cluster has `status: in_status`, save the `hostnames` field returned by the cluster info endpoint.
+4. [Generate Typesense API keys](#generate-api-key) for the cluster and store these keys in a secrets store on your side.
+5. Now, you can make [Typesense API calls](/api) directly to your new cluster using the hostnames in Step 3 and API Keys in Step 4.
+6. Once you're done with the cluster, you can terminate it using the [lifecycle](#terminate-cluster) endpoint.

+The rest of this document will talk about the individual endpoints.

 ## Create new cluster

 This endpoint lets you provision a new cluster under your Typesense Cloud account.